pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-type-code-with-subclasses.md

 Select "switch (type) {" in "create"

-#|en| Note that we ended up creating another big <code>switch</code> operator.
+#|en| Note that we ended up creating another big `switch` operator.
 Generally speaking this <a href="/smells/switch-statements">gives off a bad whiff</a> but once refactoring is done, it will be the only operator remaining in the code.

 Set step 5